canalplus/rx-player/doc/api/Player_States.md

 If the `autoPlay` [loadVideo option](./Loading_a_Content.md#autoplay) has been set to true, the state will then switch to `PLAYING` directly.
-Else, the player will usually be paused and stay in the `LOADED` state (there is some edge cases, see the "Possible state transitions" chapter for more information).
+Else, the player will usually be paused and stay in the `LOADED` state.

 ### The PLAYING state